 Go there: Springs Lane, Fingal

 Onsen Retreat and Spa, Hotham Ski Resort

-Whether it's ski or soak time (or let's be honest, why not both?!), you cna head to the 39-degree outdoor heated onsen onsite at Hotham Ski Resort.
+Whether it's ski or soak time (or let's be honest, why not both?!), you can head to the 39-degree outdoor heated onsen onsite at Hotham Ski Resort.

 Go there: Big Muster Dr, Dinner Plain

 Or why not relax in an open geothermal mineral spa or one of the four private geothermal mineral baths?

 Deep beneath the bathhouse is an ancient water source known as the Dilwyn Aquifer, where salts and minerals infuse themselves along the water's journey from sand dunes to the underground spring.